-IRPE is an independent, nonprofit lifelong learning program on the campus of Brooklyn College of the City University of New York.
-We foster peer learning among adults.
-We do this through classes, seminars and cultural activities designed and conducted by members and volunteers in an informal, non-competitive and intellectually stimulating environment.
-We are one of the oldest lifelong learning programs in the U.S. and continue to adhere to our basic concept which is to create, adapt and maintain an academically-oriented, campus-based lifelong learning program run by adults for adults.
+Brooklyn Lifelong Learning (BLL) is an independent, 501(c)(3) nonprofit program on the campus of Brooklyn College.
+We foster peer learning among adults through non-credit classes, seminars and cultural activities designed and conducted by members and volunteers in an informal, noncompetitive and intellectually stimulating environment.
+We are one of the oldest lifelong learning programs in the United States and continue to adhere to our basic concept — to create, adapt and maintain an academically oriented, campus-based lifelong learning program run by adults for adults.

-The Brooklyn College IRPE founded in 1977 under the leadership of Violet D. Klein, its first president, began with a membership of 150 and only a few course offerings.
-The Institute now has a membership of approximately 800 and offers more than 65 courses.
-From the beginning, Vi Klein and her group laid down certain basic principles which would guide the new organization and from which we have not deviated.
-Under the guidance of these principles, IRPE at Brooklyn College grew to become one of the largest organizations of its kind in the country.
+BLL, founded as The Brooklyn College Institute for Retirees in Pursuit of Education (IRPE) in 1977 under the leadership of Violet D. Klein, its first president, began with a membership of 150 and only a few course offerings.
+From the beginning, Dr. Leslie Jacobson, Vi Klein and her group laid down certain basic principles that would guide the new organization to which we still adhere.

-- The Institute is self-governing.
-Brooklyn College provides much help: space, audio-visual equipment, college facilities, etc. but members make all decisions affecting the Institute.
-Policy is established by an elected Executive Board and carried out by the elected president and elected officers.
+- Policy is established by a Board of Directors and carried out by the president and officers.
 A number of committees assist in the formulation and execution of policy.

 - All services are provided by volunteers.
-The Institute currently has only two paid employees, both of whom are Administrative Assistants.
+BLL has only two paid employees: its administrative assistants.
 With this exception, no worker receives payment of any kind.
-Many members serve as course instructors and in other capacities - as organizers, administrators and in various clerical and support services.